upmin/upmin-admin-ruby/README.md

 # Upmin Admin

+Upmin Admin is no longer under active development.
+We recommend that you check out [Administrate](https://github.com/thoughtbot/administrate) if you are in need of an admin framework.
+It is created by the people at [thoughtbot](https://thoughtbot.com/).

 [![Gem Version](https://badge.fury.io/rb/upmin-admin.svg)](http://badge.fury.io/rb/upmin-admin)

 Upmin Admin is a framework for creating powerful Ruby on Rails admin backends with minimal effort.